 The clustering approaches from STRUCTURE (K = 3) and DAPC (K = 1) did not produce the same patterns (Fig. 7A and 7B).
 Whereas the DAPC assigned all individuals into one single cluster, the STRUCTURE showed a clear distinction between three clusters: the first is mainly composed by individuals from the Northeast and Southeast regions; the second, by individuals from the Southeast and South regions; and the third, by individuals from the three regions, with no predominance of any of them (Fig. 7C).
-Despite the similar pattern of three genetic clusters by STRUCTURE and the three shared haplotypes from mtDNA (Fig. 5), these groups are not composed by the same individuals.
-The DAPC indicated that 148 SNPs with a contribution greater than 0.1% given the genetic structuring found by (K = 3).
+When assuming K = 3, the DAPC indicated that 227 SNPs with a contribution greater than 0.1%.
 The largest contribution found was ~0.46% (Fig. 3S).

 Fig. 7.
 Inferred population structure based on 6,094 SNPs.
 (A) The Bayesian Information Criterion (BIC) for each value of K inferred by DAPC (K = 1).
-(B) The delta (Δ) value for each K inferred by STRUCTURE (K = 3).
+(B) The delta ( $\Delta$ ) value for each K inferred by STRUCTURE (K = 3).
 (C) Results of genetic assignment from STRUCTURE (K = 3).
 Each vertical bar corresponds to one individual's probability of belonging to the cluster with that color.
 The black lines separate the localities.

-The global F{ST} obtained from AMOVA revealed a low but significant structure when assuming each locality as a populational unit (F{ST} = 0.014 and F{SC} = 0.011, p < 0.05, Table 6).
+The global $F{ST}$ obtained from AMOVA revealed a low but significant structure when assuming each locality as a populational unit ( $F{ST}$ = 0.014 and $F{SC}$ = 0.011, p < 0.05, Table 6).
 Most of the variation found was explained by differences between individuals within a locality (~99.38%), contrasting with the lowest variation contained among groups (0.22%).
-When assuming three populations according to the region of Brazilian coastline, the fixation index F{ST} was lower, but still significant (F{ST} = 0.006, p = 0.008).
-Furthermore, when considering the three genetic clusters pointed by STRUCTURE the F{ST} was also low but significant (F{ST} = 0.0087, p = 0).
+When assuming three populations, the fixation index $F{ST}$ was lower, but still significant ( $F{ST}$ = 0.006, p = 0.008).

-The pairwise F{ST} among the 11 localities revealed 13 out of 55 statistically significant comparisons (p < 0.05, Fig. 6B and Table 5S).
-The analysis indicated STF and ACF as the most distant populations (F{ST} = 0.03323, p < 0.05).
-Furthermore, SJF and PIF did not differ from any other population, whereas PGF showed the highest amount of significant F{ST} values.
-The two Southern localities, RBF and STF, despite their geographical proximity, showed significant differentiation, being also the populations with highest frequency of significant F{ST} .
-When grouped by region, the South differ significantly from the other regions, with the highest value between South and Northeast (F{ST} = 0.01279, p < 0.05).
-The Mantel's test revealed that distribution of genetic variation did not correspond to the IBD model for both populational units tests (11 localities: r2 = 0.1024, p = 0.2814 and 3 regions: r2 = 0.5425, p = 0.3314) (Fig. 2S).
+The pairwise $F{ST}$ among the 11 localities revealed 13 out of 55 statistically significant comparisons (p < 0.05, Fig. 6B and Table 5S).
+The analysis indicated STF and ACF as the most distant populations ( $F{ST}$ = 0.03323, p < 0.05).
+Furthermore, SJF and PIF did not differ from any other population, whereas PGF showed the highest amount of significant $F{ST}$ values.
+The two Southern localities, RBF and STF, despite their geographical proximity, showed significant variation, being also the populations with highest frequencies of significant $F{ST}$ along with PGF.
+When grouped by region, the South differed significantly from the other regions, with the highest value between South and Northeast ( $F{ST}$ = 0.01279, p < 0.05).
+The Mantel's test revealed that distribution of genetic variation did not correspond to the IBD model for both populational units tests (11 localities: r = 0.1024, p = 0.2814 and 3 regions: r = 0.5425, p = 0.3314) (Fig. 2S).